ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 ```

 ---
-Get a detection event rule by id.
+Add user feedback to a detection event.

 **Allowed Roles:**